anthonychaussin/NotebookTs/README.md

 ---

-## 💅 Style recommandé
+## 💅 Recommended style

-Ce package ne force aucun style.
+This package doesn't force any style.
-Tu peux importer un style recommandé (optionnel) :
+You can import a recommended style (optional):

-Disponible dans le répo git : [notebook.css](https://github.com/anthonychaussin/NotebookTs/blob/master/demo/notebook.css)
+Available in git repo : [notebook.css](https://github.com/anthonychaussin/NotebookTs/blob/master/demo/notebook.css)

-Ou intégrer ton propre style avec Tailwind, Bootstrap, etc.
+Or integrate your own style with Tailwind, Bootstrap, etc.

 ---